uilianries/imgui/About-the-IMGUI-paradigm.md

 - The interface tries to minimize the app/programmer having to retain data from the UI library.
 - The interface tries to minimize the UI library having to retain data from the app/programmer.

-This is in comparison with typical RMGUI which:
+This is in comparison with typical RMGUI ("retained-mode UI") which:

 - Often have the app/programmer to retain lots of artifacts from the UI library (e.g. create objects, maintain references).
 - Often have the UI library retain app/programmer data in widgets, requiring synchronization mechanisms.

 What it doesn't stands for:

+- IMGUI does not means that the library doesn't retain data.
 - IMGUI does not means that stuff are drawn immediately.
-- IMGUI does not means that the library doesn't retain data.
 - IMGUI does not means it needs a continuous loop nor need to refresh continuously.
 - IMGUI does not means it needs to refresh all-or-nothing.
-- IMGUI does not means state are polled.
+- IMGUI does not means that states are polled.
 - IMGUI does not means the UI doesn't look "native".
 - IMGUI does not means it needs a GPU to render.
-- IMGUI does not means limited layout feature.
+- IMGUI does not means that layout features are limited.
-- IMGUI does not means single pass flow.
+- IMGUI does not means that there is a single pass flow.

 TODO: Each of those points should be explained with a paragraph.
 We could also describe how common UI libraries (of all types) stand on a given axis.